ArrowM/Queue-Bot/README.md

 If a command that expects a channel name is not given one, the current text channel will be used.

 **Queue Management**
-`/altprefix` - Enable or disable alternate prefix `!` `/autopull` - Get / Set automatic pull from a voice queue
+`/altprefix` - Enable or disable alternate prefix `!`
+`/autopull` - Get / Set automatic pull from a voice queue
-`/blacklist add user` & `/blacklist add role` - Blacklist a user or role
-`/blacklist delete user` & `/blacklist delete role` - Un-blacklist a user or role
-`/blacklist list` - Display a blacklist
+`/blacklist` - Add / delete / display blacklists of users and roles
 `/button` - Get / Set whether a \"Join / Leave\" button appears under a text queue display
 `/clear` - Clear a queue
 `/color` - Get / Set color of queue displays